AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex0/README.md

 1. Download the project file secure-incident-management.tar from the following link:
   👉 [Download Secure Incident Management Project](https://github.com/AbdelkaderDe/DSAG-TechXChange-XP260/releases/download/v0.1.0-btp-trial-workshop/secure-incident-management.tar)
 2. Save the file locally on your machine.
 This archive will be imported into SAP Business Application Studio in the next step.

-### 5.3.
-Import Project to BAS
-1. In the BAS Explorer pane, click Import Project.
+3. In the BAS Explorer pane, click Import Project.
-2. Select the secure-incident-management.tar file from your local machine and import it.
+4. Select the secure-incident-management.tar file from your local machine and import it.
 <p align="center">
   <img src="images/BAS-import-project.png" alt="" width="900"/>
   <br>
   <b></b>
 </p>

-4. The import is complete only when the project folder appears in the Project Explorer and its structure (such as mta.yaml) is fully loaded.
+5.The import is complete only when the project folder appears in the Project Explorer and its structure (such as mta.yaml) is fully loaded.
-5. Bookmark your **SAP Business Application Studio** link.
+6. Bookmark your **SAP Business Application Studio** link.

-### 5.4.
+### 5.3.
 Prepare for Deployment (Run npm update)
 Before you build and deploy the application, it's crucial to ensure all project dependencies are up-to-date.

 1. **Open the Integrated Terminal:** If you haven't already, open the terminal by navigating to **Hamburger menu → Terminal → New Terminal**, or by right-clicking on the project name in the Project Explorer and selecting **Open in Integrated Terminal**.